Committees

 Appointments

-Advertised positions on a particular committee may be filled by current members whose terms have expired and/or Regional Councillors, and therefore, the number of actual positions may be different from the number of advertised positions.
+Advertised positions on a particular Board may be filled by current members whose terms have expired.
 All applicants will receive written notification about the result of their application.

 Personal information is collected under the authority of the Municipal Act and will be used to determine suitability for appointment.
 Questions regarding the collection of personal information should be referred to the Office of the Regional Clerk at 519-575-4493 or regionalclerk@regionofwaterloo.ca.